ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Random mode: mode in which the values are generated
   - Output on input: outputs a random value generated on each frame when it is activated, and $0$ otherwise
   - Change on input: outputs a random value generated on each frame when it is activated, and the last generated value (initialized to $0$) otherwise
-  - Input defines range: outputs a random value generated on each frame in the intersection between the value bounds and the range $[\min(0, input), \max(0, input)]$ when the block is activated, and the last generated value (initialized to $0$) otherwise
+  - Input defines range: outputs a random value generated on each frame in the intersection between the value bounds and the range $[\min(0, input), \max(0, input)]$ when the block is activated, and the last generated value (initialized to a random value within the value bounds) otherwise
     - If the intersection is empty, the value bounds range is used instead
-  - -Change, +Output: generates and stores a random value on each frame when the block is activated with a negative input, and outputs the last generated value (initialized to $0$) when it is activated with a positive input
+  - -Change, +Output: generates and stores a random value on each frame when the block is activated with a negative input, and outputs the last generated value (initialized to a random value within the value bounds) when it is activated with a positive input

 \begin{figure}[H]
     \centering